 Lunch will be served at the Graduate Club (155 Elm Street) following the University ceremony at noon on Monday, May 20.
 Graduates do NOT need a ticket, however, you will need to purchase tickets for your guests.
 You may purchase a maximum of two tickets ($15 per ticket).
-Tickets will be available for purchase from May 1 to May 13 in the Office of Student Affairs.
+Tickets will be available for purchase from April 22 to May 10 in the Office of Student Affairs.
 If you have more than 2 guests, you can add your name to the extra ticket wait list.
 If you have a large group of guests (over 6) you should consider having lunch at a downtown restaurant.
-All restaurants will be available at that time since the other schools at Yale hold their commencements at lunchtime.
+Most restaurants will be available at that time since the other schools at Yale hold their commencements at lunchtime.
 A list of dining options is available here.
 Please be sure to purchase your tickets in advance—they will not be available at the door.
 For questions, please contact the YSPH Student Affairs Office.

 If your thesis is not complete by May 1, 2019, you will be considered thesis pending and will not be allowed to participate in graduation.
 In order for your thesis to be considered “complete” both readers must submit their final grade by May 1, 2019 at 5:00 pm and you must submit your thesis electronically (details to follow) by May 1, 2019 at 5:00 pm.